loftytopping/PyBox/README.md

  - Numpy
  - Scipy
- - os
- - sys
- - collections
- - pdb
- - datetime
- - time
- - pickle
  - Matplotlib

 Additional dependencies are:

 - [Assimulo](http://www.jmodelica.org/assimulo).
 This is the numerical core of PyBox.
-The Assimulo ODE solver package allows us to use multiple ODE solvers designed for stiff systems, including the Rosenbrock method.
-As found on the project website, there are multiple [methods for installation](https://jmodelica.org/assimulo/installation.html) from both package managers to compiling from source.
-From my own experience, it is better to build from source against the Anaconda Python environment.
+The Assimulo Ordinary Differential Equation (ODE) solver package allows us to use solvers designed for stiff systems.
+As found on the project website, there are multiple [methods for installation](https://jmodelica.org/assimulo/installation.html), including both package managers and compiling from source.
+From my own experience, it is better to build from source against your Anaconda Python environment.
 You will need to point to the location of the [Sundials solver suite](https://computation.llnl.gov/projects/sundials) and both BLAS and LAPACK.
 You can check if your Assimulo installation has worked by opening an interactive Python shell and typing:

 > from assimulo.solvers import RodasODE, CVode

-to test import of both the Rosenbrock and CVode ODE method.

 - [UManSysProp](http://umansysprop.seaes.manchester.ac.uk).
 As described on the UManSysProp project page, this model was developed at the University of Manchester under a research grant in order to automate predictions of pure component and mixture properties.
-This suite requires the Python interface to the [OpenBabel](https://openbabel.org/docs/dev/UseTheLibrary/Python_Pybel.html) package and uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/).
+This suite requires the Python interface to the [OpenBabel](https://openbabel.org/docs/dev/UseTheLibrary/Python_Pybel.html) package and uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) to deliver a web based facility.
 You can clone the suite from the [project github page](https://github.com/loftytopping/UManSysProp_public).
-Once you have cloned the repository, you will need to add the location of the suite in the python script 'Property_calculation.py' within the 'Aerosol' directory of PyBox.
+Once you have cloned the repository, you will need to add the location of it in the python script 'Property_calculation.py' within the 'Aerosol' directory of PyBox.
 As with the Assimulo package, you can test this import by opening an interactive Python shell and typing:

 > import sys